elixirbeats/abletoolz/README.md

 ![Check plugins](/doc/new.png)
 # Abletoolz

 So what is Abletoolz?
-It's a Python command line tool to do operations & analysis on single files and directories of Ableton Live sets.
+It's a Python command line tool to change and Ableton sets.
 Currently you can change all your Master/Cue out channels (for example make all your sets use stereo out 7/8 for master), find out all your missing samples and plugins and change your set filenames to append the length of the longest clip/furthest bar and bpm.
 The